Statuses in Latin with translation. Quotes in Latin with translation

 [Id agas, ut sis felix, non ut videaris].

-Act in such a way as to be happy, not to appear (Seneca).
+Act in such a way as to be happy, and not to appear (Seneca).

 [In aqua skribere].